Sexual Abuse

 • spending increased amounts of time online and/or being increasingly secretive or agitated about privacy;

-• risky sexual behaviour in adolescents;
+• concerning sexual behaviour in adolescents;

 • avoiding being alone with particular people;